FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/contract_management.md

 Contract management related operations include `freezeContract`, `unfreezeContract`, `destroyContract`, `grantContractStatusManager`, `getContractStatus`, `listContractStatusManager`.

-- freezeContract : Reversible operation, the interfaces of a frozen contract can not be called
+- [freezeContract](../../manual/console.html#freezecontract) : Reversible operation, the interfaces of a frozen contract can not be called
-- unfreezeContract : Undo the `freezeContract` operation, the interfaces of an unfrozen contract can be called
+- [unfreezeContract](../../manual/console.html#unfreezecontract) : Undo the `freezeContract` operation, the interfaces of an unfrozen contract can be called
-- destroyContract : Irreversible operation，the interfaces of a frozen contract can not be called and cannot be restored
+- [destroyContract](../../manual/console.html#destroycontract) : Irreversible operation，the interfaces of a frozen contract whose codes were deleted can not be called and cannot be restored
-- getContractStatus : Query the status of a contract to return the status of available/frozen/destroyed
+- [getContractStatus](../../manual/console.html#getcontractstatus) : Query the status of a contract to return the status of available/frozen/destroyed
-- grantContractStatusManager : Grant the account's permission of contract status managememt
+- [grantContractStatusManager](../../manual/console.html#grantcontractstatusmanager) : Grant the account's permission of contract status managememt
-- listContractStatusManager : Query a list of authorized accounts that can manage a specified contract
+- [listContractStatusManager](../../manual/console.html#listcontractstatusmanager) : Query a list of authorized accounts that can manage a specified contract

 The state transition moments are shown below: